Assessment task 1 – Critical analysis: 1000 words (15% F2F 10% Online)

 Review of attempts to address the problem and why they have failed: 600 words

 Novel idea to address the problem: 200 words

 There will be a strong focus on referencing, clear written expression and critical analysis in this assessment.

-The quiz must be completed by 11:59pm Friday 23 March.
+The critical analysis must be completed by 11:59pm Friday end of week 3.

-You are required to complete a multiple choice quiz of 20 questions on the core concepts introduced in weeks 5, 6 and 7 of the course: the Sustainable Development Goals, leadership, and how the three sectors create positive social impact.
+You are required to complete a multiple choice quiz of 30 questions on the core concepts introduced in weeks 2-7 of the course: social inequality, wicked problems, systems thinking, the Sustainable Development Goals, leadership, and how the three sectors create positive social impact.

-The quiz must be completed by 11:59pm Friday 20 April.
+The quiz must be completed by 11:55pm Wednesday of week 7.